Component-Oriented-PHP/tutorials/basic/11-requests-responses.md

     PageFetcher::class => PageFetcher::class,

+    CustomResponseInterface::class => CustomResponse::class

     ResponseInterface::class => \Laminas\Diactoros\Response::class
 ];
 ```

 Go check the browser.
 You will see that "Hello World is present in the response body.
 It was not overwritten.
 What if something like this happens such that some other part of the codebase has written something into the body and one of our controllers has written something else alongside?
 The response will contain both.
 That's a problem.
 (Now don't forget to undo our HomeController and dependencies.php config file).
+Ok, this Hello World issue does not represent the whole problem... but it atleast demonstrates the shared state problem: when we inject the same response instance across different parts of your application, we risk unintended data accumulation and interference.

-So, the real issues are: (a) the injected response might have existing data that interferes (b) we're using a single "response" to create many different responses, which defeats the purpose of injection (c) when you call `$this->response->withStatus(404)`, you're essentially using the response as a factory anyway
+So, the real issues are basically (a) the injected response might have existing data that interferes (b) we're using a single "response" to create many different responses, which defeats the purpose of injection (c) when you call `$this->response->withStatus(404)`, you're essentially using the response as a factory anyway

 Enough theory for now... go refactor your HomeController.php: